 OneDrive owns the Sharing Dialog.
-It appears in more than 40 endpoints across Microsoft products.
+It appears in more than 40 endpoints across Microsoft365 family of products.
 In 2019 our research team conducted a benchmark study and compared OneDrive’s sharing experience to Google Drive and Box.

 Even though the overall functionality received a high score, the OneDrive’s sharing experience scored the lowest.
 We identified several design drawbacks such as inconsistent headers and placement, hidden Role Selector, and unbalanced width.